Skip to main Content

 Location

-The El Porvenir mine is an underground polymetallic mine, wholly owned by Nexa Resources El Porvenir S.A.C, located in the central Andes mountains region of Peru, specifically in the district of San Francisco de Asís de Yarusyacán, in the province of Pasco, Peru.
+The El Porvenir mine is an underground, polymetallic mine (located in the Cerro Pasco Complex) in the central Andes mountains region of Peru, specifically in the district of San Francisco de Asís de Yarusyacán, in the province of Pasco, Peru.
+The approximate coordinates of the mine are 367600m E, 8826850m N, using the Universal Transverse Mercator WGS84 datum, Z18S and the mine site is located at an average elevation of 4,200 meters above sea level.
 The mine is situated at kilometer 340 of the Carretera Central Highway (Lima—Huánuco route), 13 km from the city of Cerro de Pasco.
 The mine is located in the Central Cordillera zone, which contains the communities of Parán, Lacsanga and Santo Domingo de Apache.

 Overview

-Operations began in 1949 and, in 2022, the El Porvenir mine produced approximately 51.6 thousand tonnes of zinc contained in concentrates, 0.3 thousand tonnes of copper contained in concentrates, 23.2 thousand tonnes of lead contained in concentrates, 4,195.6 thousand ounces of silver contained in concentrates and 9.2 thousand ounces of gold contained in concentrates.
-The ore is treated at a concentrate plant that has a processing capacity of 6.5 thousand tonnes of ore per day.
+Operations began in 1949 and, in 2025, the El Porvenir mine produced approximately 53.1 thousand tonnes of zinc contained in concentrates, 0.4 thousand tonnes of copper contained in concentrates, 25.2 thousand tonnes of lead contained in concentrates, 4,404.5 thousand ounces of silver contained in concentrates and 7.7 thousand ounces of gold contained in concentrates.
+The ore is treated at a concentrate plant that has a processing capacity of 2.4 million tonnes of ore per year.

 Grade